 AFFORDABLE HOUSING FREQUENTLY ASKED QUESTIONS

-WHY DOES BOULDER NEED AFFORDABLE HOUSING?
+WHY BOULDER NEEDS AFFORDABLE HOUSING

-• As of October 31, 2017, the median price of homes listed in Boulder was $795,000.
+Home buying is no easier.
+As of late 2017, the median price of homes for sale in Boulder was $795,000.

 WHO LIVES IN THISTLE AFFORDABLE HOUSING?